Layheng-Hok/jetson-nano-drowsiness-detection/README.md

 - **Yawn:** Early sign of fatigue; triggers a "WARNING" (Yellow).
 - **MicroSleep:** Dangerous momentary loss of consciousness; triggers a "DROWSY" Alert (Red + Audio).

-## 📊 Results
+## 📊 Results & Evaluation

-The model achieved production-grade accuracy through 50 epochs of training:
+The system was evaluated based on training convergence, classification accuracy, and real-time hardware performance.
+The model achieved production-grade results, demonstrating high reliability for critical safety applications.

+### 1. Key Performance Metrics
+After training for 50 epochs, the YOLOv5n model reached the following benchmarks on the validation set:

 | Metric | Value |
 | :--- | :--- |